“I thought he loved me and then he sold me.” -Romeo Pimp Survivor Human trafficking…

-Human sex trafficking is the fastest growing enterprise in the world making an estimated $99 billion a year.
+Human sex trafficking is the fastest-growing enterprise in the world making an estimated $99 billion a year.
 It occurs in a range of venues including hotels and motels, at fake massage businesses, via online ads and escort services, in residential brothels, on the streets and at truck stops.

 Human sex traffickers use threats, lies, fraud and other forms of coercion to compel individuals to participate in commercial sex acts against their will.
 These victims are often isolated, intimidated, sold into bondage and prone to physical and sexual assault by their traffickers.
 Physical force, drugs, emotional tactics and financial methods are all used to control their victims.
-Most live under constant mental and physical threat and many will suffer severe emotional trauma.
+Most live under constant mental and physical threats and many will suffer severe emotional trauma.

 What do traffickers look like?

 Perpetrators (traffickers, johns, pimps) don’t fit any single stereotype.
 They can be U.S. citizens or foreign nationals, male or female, adult or minor, and of every social, ethnic and racial group.
 Some victims are even forced into recruiting new victims.